Do Loops in RPG

 RPG Modernization in more detail

-When modernizing old RPG programs be careful!
-They come in all shapes and sizes and the detail of modernization can swing between basic opcode uplifts to entire logic changes (for example removing indicators, moving subroutines in sub-procedures with local variables, or changing date variables from old 6/8 character numerics to modern 10 character date and timestamp variables)
+Legacy programs come in all shapes and sizes and the detail of modernization can swing between basic opcode uplifts to entire logic changes (for example removing indicators, moving subroutines in sub-procedures with local variables, or changing date variables from old 6/8 character numerics to modern 10 character date and timestamp variables)

 Modernizing the code is like open heart surgery and needs a comprehensive test plan.

-If you want to watch a real(ish)time recording of me modernizing some old RPG3 code then you can watch the video here
+If you want to watch a real(ish)time recording of me modernizing some old RPG3 code then you can watch this thrilling dull video, which is part of the RPG Modernization Course